shelbypalumbo/Shelby-Palumbo-React-Portfolio/README.md

 ## User Story

-As a Full Stack Development student, I want to showcase my past, present, and future professional work, so that I can network and find new career opportunities in the development world.
+As a Web Developer I want to showcase my past, present, and future professional work, so that I can network and find new career opportunities in the development world.

 ![Portfolio Cover Page](src/images/coverScreenShot.png)